fizerkhan/fizerkhan.github.io/war/posts/every_programmer_should_use_irc.md

 IRC consists of channels.
 Channel is something like a chat room, but it will be dedicated for some technology or language, ex: #html, #css, #javascript, #go-lang.
 You can go to any channel and ask questions or just listen and learn from other's discussion.

 I am using [Freenode](http://webchat.freenode.net/) which is a widely used open IRC server.
+Lets see how you can get started with IRC on `Freenode`.

 ### Register your nickname